eurocat2k/c_ring_buffer/README.md

 Ring buffer written In C useful ADT for system programming.
 In my case various TCP clients use this facility to reconstruct segmented data packages.

 ### About 1st variant test program
-1. Create a circular buffer object - with its buffer as well - on the heap (size: 16 octets).
+0. Create a circular buffer object - with its buffer as well - on the heap (size: 16 octets).
-2. Push 5 characters into the buffer: 'A'..'E'.
+   Push 5 characters into the buffer: 'A'..'E'.
 Display buffer's attributes and contents.
-3. Pop off 3 octets and check the buffer contents again.
+1. Peek then pop off 3 octets and check the buffer contents again.
 4. Push another 5 characters - following english alphabets - into the buffer.
 5. Check its content again.
 6. Pop off two octets and display buffer.